ROTARY CLUB of ANNISTON -- INFORMATION SHEET 2020-2021VISION:

 Be consistent in attending weekly meetings.
 Weekly attendance builds friendships and provides the opportunity to hear speakers knowledgeable about a variety of issues.
 Attendance is one of the differences in belonging to Rotary and being a Rotarian.

 Choose to invite prospective members to meetings.
 Any prospective member is a guest of the Club, and the Club will pay for the meal.
 The number of times a guest may attend should be reasonable.
-The Membership Committee decides whom to consider for membership.
-Those names are voted on by the Board of Directors.
-After approval, the proposed member is contacted and asked to complete a membership application form.
+The Board of Directors decides whom to consider for membership.
 The prospective member's name is published via email to the membership.
 If there is no objection from a Club member after a seven day period, the proposed member will be inducted into the Club.
 The initiation fee and the prorated dues for the quarter will be assessed.
 A new member is encouraged to ask a spouse or close friend to attend the induction ceremony.

 Do participate in service projects.
-Since the Rotary motto is "Service Above Selt" all members are urged to be active participants in the service projects and fund raising efforts of the Club.
+Since the Rotary motto is "Service Above Self," all members are urged to be active participants in the service projects and fundraising efforts of the Club.
 Members get more in return than the efforts they expend.
 Participation is another of the differences in belonging to Rotary and being a Rotarian.

-Most communication is accomplished via email-including mass emails.
-Please be sure that your email system will allow mass email from: firstname.lastname@example.org and email@example.com.
-It is also vital that the Executive Secretary has your current and preferred email address.
+Most communication is accomplished via email—including mass emails.
+Please be sure that your email system will allow mass email from: email@example.com@firstname.lastname@example.org.
+It is also vital that the Executive Secretary has your current, preferred email address.

 www.annistonrotary.org --for more information about the history of Anniston Rotary Club, Bylaws, Membership, E-club links, etc. Once you are a member, you will be given the user name and password in order to log in as a member.
 Information published in the Member Directory is only to be used by Rotarians.